lauragualda/eurotour-dwh/README.md

 3. If the database needed to be accessed by 100+ people

-Redshift would not have a problem if 100+ people had to access the database, we would just have to scale up/down the cluster nodes accordingly.
+If 100+ people had to access the database, we would probably need more CPU resources to support a fast experience for all the users.
+In this sense we could improve the replications and how the data is partitioned to get faster query results for each user

-Once there's a better understanding of queries and use cases of the data warehouse, the data model, including sort and dist keys can be adapted to make the access more efficient to each user.
+For example, once there's a better understanding of queries and use cases, the data model, including sort and dist keys can be adapted to make the access more efficient for each user.